davidarmstronglewis/fui/README.md

 This will make the program automatically working in 2 modes:

-1. ready for parsing CLI arguments, like here:
+1. Ready for parsing CLI arguments, like here:

     ```bash
-    $ app_basic -h
+    $ ./app_basic -h
     target/debug/examples/app_basic 0.7.1
     xliiv <tymoteusz.jankowski@gmail.com>
     An Example program which has CLI & form interface (TUI)